D-sense/alc-docker-node/README.md

 - Install Docker and MongoDB on your system.
 - Fork the repository into your favourite directory.
-- Run `docker-compose build` to build the container, images and install dependences.
+- Navigate to the directory of the repository and run `docker-compose build` to build the container, images and install dependences.
 - Run `docker-compose up` to run the application and access `http://localhost:3000/` in your browser.